 A personal injury claim happens when the person harmed really wants to get money from the person or institution that wronged them as compensation with the harm.
 This claim may be for negligence, which simply means the injured person claims the wrongdoer was careless.
 Automobile accident cases are definitely the classic illustration of negligence claims.
 Another example is a slip or trip and fall which is sometimes called premises liability.

 If the carelessness is committed by a professional, for instance a doctor, lawyer or accountant, it is called malpractice.
-As you may guess, products liability is the term for harm due to a defective product.
-Finally a commercial or worker’s compensation claim is one for injuries or death which occurs at work.
+As you may guess, product liability is the term for harm due to a defective product.
+Finally, a commercial or worker’s compensation claim is one for injuries or death which occurs at work.
 Unlike other personal injury claims, the individual making the worker’s claim need not prove anyone is at fault or careless to be able to recover worker’s compensation.

 Who covers the cost for my doctor bills, lost time from work and physical restrictions?